nima-farnoodian/odoo-carpooling/README.md

 ## Contribution

 Odoo Carpooling app is open to any contribution.
-Please feel free to fork the repo and extend it with more features.
+Please feel free to fork the repo (branch 15.0) and extend it with more features.